 5. Make Sure Your Dog Has Plenty of Fresh Water

 Your dog shouldn’t be lapping up water in a lake or ocean.
 So, be sure to always have fresh water on hand for your canine companion to drink.
-This portable cooler bowl, for example, is easy to carry and keeps your dog’s water cold.
+An insulated, portable water bottle that comes with a bowl, for example, is easy to carry and keeps your dog’s water cold.